ideonate/cdsdashboards/docs/chapters/overview.rst

 How it works
 ~~~~~~~~~~~~

-- Data scientist creates a Jupyter Notebook as normal, or uploads Streamlit / Plotly Dash / Bokeh python files to Jupyter
+- Data scientist creates a Jupyter Notebook as normal, or uploads Streamlit / Plotly Dash / Bokeh python files etc to Jupyter
 - Data scientist creates a new Dashboard to clone their Jupyter server
 - Other logged-in JupyterHub users see the dashboard in their list
 - Click to launch as a server, using OAuth to gain access
-- User sees a safe user-friendly version of the original notebook
+- User sees a safe user-friendly version of the original notebook or script

 All of this works through a new Dashboards menu item added to JupyterHub's header.